trustoverip/TechArch/GOVERNANCE.md

     reach final consensus on closure.

 ## Maintainers

 Maintainers have write access to GitHub repositories and act as project administrators.
-They approve and merge pull requests, cut releases, and guide collaboration with the community
+They approve release cuts, and guide collaboration with the community.

 ### Activities

+* All the editor activities
+* Configuration of the repository
-* Helping users and novice contributors
+* Version and release cutting
-* Contributing code and documentation changes that improve the project
-* Reviewing and commenting on issues and pull requests
-* Participation in working groups
-* Merging pull requests
-* Ability to merge PR's
-* Commit access to their project's repositories
+* Approving updates to CODEOWNERS
+* Enforcing community conduct regulations via Github.

 ### Policies